 If the existing beneficiary no longer needs the funds in your 529 account (e.g., he or she gets a full scholarship, decides not to go to college, or passes away), you may want to designate a new beneficiary instead of pay the taxes and penalty.
 Just fill out a change of beneficiary form and submit it to your 529 plan administrator.

-If the existing beneficiary needs only some of the funds in your 529 account, you can also do a partial change of beneficiary, which involves establishing another 529 account for a new beneficiary and rolling over some funds from the old account into the new account.
+If the existing beneficiary needs only some of the funds in your 529 account, you can also do a partial change of beneficiary.
+This involves establishing another 529 account for a new beneficiary and rolling over some funds from the old account into the new account.

 The new beneficiary must be a family member of the old beneficiary in order to avoid paying taxes and penalties.
 According to Section 529 of the Internal Revenue Code, “family members” include children and their descendants, stepchildren, siblings, parents, stepparents, nieces, nephews, aunts, uncles, in-laws, and first cousins.
 States are free to impose additional restrictions, such as age and residency requirements.